Knotx/knotx/documentation/src/main/wiki/FallbackHandling.md

 ```
 - make sure that `ServiceLoader` can discover this class - add its fully qualified name to
 `/META-INF/services/io.knotx.fallback.FallbackStrategy` file.
-- create a custom fallback snippet with linked strategy Id.
+- create a custom fallback snippet with linked strategy id.
 Use `data-knotx-fallback-strategy` attribute to provide
 the strategy id (as defined in your java class)
 ```
 <knotx-snippet data-knotx-knots="databridge,handlebars"